About Us

 1. As the sea of stars filled Bri's window, he could not help but wonder how long this journey would last.
 Vejhon had long vanished, no longer a glimmering speck in the skyline.

 4. He studied the room's appointments: A timer on the wall to his right kept track of their time away from Vejhon.
 A holographic representation of Vejhon was built into the wall beneath the timer.
 A plasma panel marked special occasions and historic events.
+The panel was a containment field.
+The plasma was real.

 5. Kyle'yn knew that Bri wanted to touch the Balipor flag one final time before it was locked inside it's display case.